-- 3.2.2.14 Heritage: Where an application for a land use consent is subject to the heritage provisions of the District Plan, the following additional information will be required: - In respect of listed buildings or buildings within an identified Heritage Area a copy of the original elevation and floor plans of the building if available (These may be available from Wellington City Council archives). - A detailed description of the proposal outlining all proposed works to the heritage item. - Clearly drawn plans showing the EXISTING and PROPOSED situation.
-Where relevant these should include the following: - elevation plans - floor plans - site plan - cross sections - Where relevant plans of the existing and proposed works shall include cross sections. - Assessment of Environmental Effects to include: - outline of values for which the item was listed; - identification of the fabric of the building or item which is significant; - explicit discussion on how proposed changes will impact on the values/fabric of the item; - details (including samples where practicable) of materials and colours to be used, and why they have been chosen, and methods to be followed in undertaking the work: - a discussion of alternatives and why the proposal is the best option. - Conservation Plan if prepared. - If registered by the NZHPT, details of any consultation undertaken with the Trust. (this is recommended). - In relation to Maori Heritage sites, details of any consultation undertaken with tangata whenua. (this is recommended). - For sites that were inhabited pre-1900, details of any consultation undertaken with the New Zealand Historic Places Trust. (this is recommended).
+- 3.2.2.14 Heritage: Where an application for a land use consent is subject to the heritage provisions of the District Plan, the following information will be required: - In respect of listed buildings or buildings within an identified Heritage Area a copy of the original elevation and floor plans of the building (These may be available from Wellington City Council archives). - A detailed description of the proposal outlining all proposed works to the heritage item. - Clearly drawn plans showing the EXISTING and PROPOSED situation.
+Where relevant these should include the following: - elevation plans - floor plans - site plan - cross sections - Assessment of Environmental Effects to include: - outline of values for which the item was listed; - identification of the fabric of the building or item which is significant; - explicit discussion on how proposed changes will impact on the values/fabric of the item; - details (including samples) of materials and colours to be used, and why they have been chosen, and methods to be followed in undertaking the work: - a discussion of alternatives and why the proposal is the best option. - Conservation Plan if prepared. - If registered by the NZHPT, details of any consultation undertaken with the Trust (this is recommended). - In relation to Maori Heritage sites, details of any consultation undertaken with tangata whenua (this is recommended). - For sites that were inhabited pre-1900, details of any consultation undertaken with the New Zealand Historic Places Trust (this is recommended).